-Everyone knows you don’t mess with Texas, but in September 2008, that’s just what Hurricane Ike did.
-The storm made landfall in the Galveston area after causing devastating damage to Cuba, Haiti, the Bahamas, and the Turks and Caicos Islands.
+In September 2008, Hurricane Ike made landfall in the Galveston area of Texas after causing devastating damage to Cuba, Haiti, the Bahamas, and the Turks and Caicos Islands.
 Millions of Texans fled their homes, and more than a hundred people died in the United States alone.
 It was one of the costliest hurricanes in history.

 Researchers discovered afterward that undeveloped areas of the Texas coastline helped protect inland communities from the massive storm.
 People who lived near these natural areas suffered less damage because the land served as a natural sponge absorbing the floodwater.

 Hurricane Ike tore through the upper Texas Gulf coast in 2008, unleashing devastation on communities and economies.
 Yet portions of the region fared better, showing that undeveloped lands along the…See more ›

 This is one reason why Suzanne Dixon, director of NPCA’s Texas Regional Office, has seen widespread support for turning these coastal regions into a proposed Lone Star Coastal National Recreation Area, a federally protected park that would span four counties in the Galveston/Houston area.
 This “vibrant patchwork of natural, cultural, and historical sites,” as Suzanne calls it, is one of the most cost-effective ways to provide protection from future storms, according to an analysis by Rice University’s SSPEED Center.